-A tradition of opportunity
+A Tradition of Opportunity

-How Purdue’s founding mission guided its evolution and lives on today
+Purdue’s founding mission guided its evolution and lives on today

 What is a land-grant university?